mendix/docs/content/refguide/layout-grid.md

     {{% image_container width="300" %}}![Row Properties](attachments/container-widgets/row-properties.png)
     {{% /image_container %}}

-For more information on properties listed above, see [Properties Common for Widgets](common-widget-properties).
+For more information on properties listed above, see [Properties Common in the Page Editor](common-widget-properties).

 ### 2.2 Columns {#columns}